 Samsung is an absolutely massive player in the smartphone space, and that all comes down from up high with the flagship Galaxy S line.
-The Galaxy S8 and its larger partner the Galaxy S8+, build on the core features and experiences from the Galaxy S7 and bring things into the future with great new design and a few eye-catching features that are all new for 2017.
+The Galaxy S8 and its larger partner the Galaxy S8+, build on the core features and experiences from the Galaxy S7 and bring things into the future with great new design and a few eye-catching features that were all new for 2017.
 They go along with the Galaxy Note 8, which is slightly bigger and features an S Pen stylus, to form a trio of great hardware and meaningful software updates.

 Here's everything you need to know about the Samsung Galaxy S8 and Galaxy S8+.